 Publicly accessible, with optional sign-in

 A user table is where the data for each of your users is stored.
-Every Glide project has one.
+Every Glide app has one.
 Each row represents a user, and each column a property connected to that user.
-This table is essential unless your project is entirely public with no sign-in.
+This table is essential unless your app is entirely public with no sign-in.

-When you create a new project, Glide automatically creates a Users table and assigns it as your User Profile Table.
+When you create a new app, Glide automatically creates a Users table and assigns it as your User Profile Table.
+While the default user profiles table is a Glide Table, you can create a table in another data source such as Google Sheets to use as the user profiles table instead.

 Only show users a tab if their age is greater than 15